 We found 4 internists who accept United Healthcare Gold EPO near Kaufman, TX.

-Dr. Mark Sij practices general internal medicine.
-Dr. Sij honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He attended medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
-He is affiliated with Texas Health Resources.
-His practice is open to new patients.
+Dr. Mark Sij's medical specialty is general internal medicine.
+He graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+Dr. Sij is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He is professionally affiliated with Texas Health Resources.
+He welcomes new patients.

 Conditions / Treatments